January 3, 2021

 MileageWise’s user management allows multiple users to work on a single interface.
 User management is also a solution if you want to share your dashboard with your accountant or colleagues.
 As work can be more efficient this way.
 For example, your colleagues record their mileage logs.
 Your accountant summarizes and prints them out at the end of the month.

-The Built-In IRS Auditor examines 70 logical conflicts, so your recommended mileage log will be IRS-proof and meet the expectations, without a doubt.
+The Built-In IRS Auditor checks and corrects 70 logical conflicts, so your recommended mileage log will be IRS-proof and meet the expectations, without a doubt.

 With these innovative developments, mileage logging is a child’s play.
 There’s no need to worry about running the administration anymore.
 Everybody can overcome this frightening obstacle and make their car-related business cost management economical!